AI-enthusiasts/crawl4ai-rag-mcp/README.md

 - **⚡ Production Ready**: HTTPS, security, and monitoring included
 - **🎯 AI-Optimized**: RAG strategies built for coding assistants

+## 🗺️ Project Roadmap

+**📍 Current Focus: Agentic Search (Highest Priority)**

+We are implementing an intelligent, iterative search system that combines local knowledge, web search, and LLM-driven decision making to provide comprehensive answers while minimizing costs.

+**Why this matters:**
+- 🚀 Unique value proposition - no other MCP server offers this
+- 💰 50-70% cost reduction through selective crawling
+- 🎯 High-quality, complete answers without manual iteration
+- 🏆 Positions this as the most advanced RAG-MCP solution

+**📖 Full Roadmap**: See [docs/PROJECT_ROADMAP.md](docs/PROJECT_ROADMAP.md) - **the single source of truth for all development priorities**.

+**📐 Architecture**: See [docs/AGENTIC_SEARCH_ARCHITECTURE.md](docs/AGENTIC_SEARCH_ARCHITECTURE.md) for technical details.

+---

 ## Overview

 This Docker-based MCP server provides a complete web intelligence stack that enables AI agents to: